-The Common Career Technical Core (CCTC) is a state-led initiative to establish a set of rigorous, high-quality standards for Career Technical Education.
+The Common Career Technical Core (CCTC) is a state-led initiative to establish a set of rigorous, high-quality standards for Career Technical Education (CTE).
 The standards have been informed by state and industry standards and developed by a diverse group of teachers, business and industry experts, administrators and researchers.
-Forty-two states, the District of Columbia and Palau participated in the development stage of the CCTC, which was coordinated by NASDCTEc.
+Forty-two states, the District of Columbia and Palau participated in the development stage of the CCTC, which was coordinated by Advance CTE.
 The development of the CCTC was a multi-step process that incorporated input from approximately 3,500 individuals representing K-12 education, business and industry and higher education from across the nation.

 The process for developing the CCTC was informed by: